krcools/BEAST.jl/README.md

 * `krcools/CompScienceMeshes`
 * `krcools/LinearForms`

-In addition, some functionality requires `gmsh` to be installed and on the system path.
+In addition, some functionality requires `gmsh` to be installed and on the system path. `LinearForms` is only required for syntactic sugar; all assembly routines can be directly called.

 ## Example script